IronFox/Subnautica-Echelon/README.md

 If you intend to frequently change things, you should probably create a .bat or some other script file that automates this deployment

+## Notes about the recipes
+The current version of vehicle framework (1.6.1) does not register changes in the build recipe of the craft.
+If you change values in the Recipe property of the Echelon class, you will have to delete [Subnautica]\BepInEx\plugins\VehicleFramework\recipes\Echelon_recipe.json before the next game start

 ## Start
 Once copied, the game should pick up the mod automatically.
 To check if everything went fine, check [Subnautica]\BepInEx\LogOutput.log